scottslowe/weblog/content/post/2017-07-15-ten-years-of-spousetivities.md

 url: /2017/07/15/ten-years-of-spousetivities/
 ---

 A long time ago in a galaxy far, far away (OK, so it was 2008 and it was here in this galaxy---on this very planet, in fact), I posted an article about [bringing your spouse to VMworld][xref-1].
-That one post sparked a fire that, kindled by my wife's passion and creativity, culminates this year in **ten years of Spousetivities!** Yes, [Spousetivities][link-1] is back at VMworld (both US and Europe) this year, and Crystal has some pretty nice events planned for this year's participants.
+That one post sparked a fire that, kindled by my wife's passion and creativity, culminates this year in **ten years of Spousetivities!** Yes, [Spousetivities][link-1] is back at VMworld (both US and Europe) this year, and Crystal has some pretty nice events planned for this year's participants.<!--more-->

 Registration is [here][link-3], and here's a quick look at some of the activities planned for VMworld US in Las Vegas: